apache/trafficcontrol/docs/source/api/deliveryservices_id.rst

 -----------------
 :active:                   If ``true``, the :term:`Delivery Service` will immediately become active and serves traffic
 :anonymousBlockingEnabled: An optional field which, if defined and ``true`` will cause :ref:`Anonymous Blocking <anonymous_blocking-qht>` to be used with the new :term:`Delivery Service`
+:cacheAssignmentGroups:    Array of cache assignment group IDs to be assigned to this delivery service
+	.. versionadded:: 1.4

 :cacheurl:                 An optional setting for a deprecated feature of now-unsupported Trafficserver versions (read: "Don't use this")

 	.. deprecated:: ATCv3.0